Natural-born-citizen clause (United States): 2000s

 More recent cases, particularly Nguyen v.
 INS and Robinson v.
 Bowen, suggested that the Fourteenth Amendment merely establishes a "floor" for birthright citizenship, and this category may be expanded by Congress.

 In 2009 in Ankeny v.
 Governor, the Indiana Court of Appeals reaffirmed that persons born within the borders of the United States are "natural born Citizens", regardless of the citizenship of their parents.
 The court referred to the case of Wong Kim Ark, and provides a compilation of the arguments pertaining to this topic.

 A clarification to this interpretation was made in 2010, where a three-judge panel of the United States Court of Appeals for the Fifth Circuit held that natural born citizens can lose their citizenship if their territory of birth later ceases to be U.S. territory.
 The case involved a Philippine-born litigant who could not claim U.S. citizenship on the basis of his parents, who lived all their lives in the Philippines, because they were born while the Philippines was U.S. territory prior to being given its independence.
 The Courts for the Second, Third, and Ninth Circuits have also held that birth in the Philippines at a time when the country was a territory of the United States does not constitute birth "in the United States" under the Citizenship Clause, and thus did not give rise to United States citizenship.

 In a 2012 New York case, Strunk v.
 N.Y.
 State Board of Elections, the pro se plaintiff challenged Barack Obama's presence on the presidential ballot, based on his own interpretation that "natural born citizen" required the president "to have been born on United States soil and have two United States born parents" (emphasis added).
 To this the Court responded, "Article II, section 1, clause 5 does not state this.
 No legal authority has ever stated that the Natural Born Citizen clause means what plaintiff Strunk claims it says. ...
 Moreover, President Obama is the sixth U.S. President to have had one or both of his parents not born on U.S. soil".
 The opinion then listed Andrew Jackson, James Buchanan, Chester A. Arthur, Woodrow Wilson, and Herbert Hoover.
-(Donald Trump may now be added to that list.)